south-lacrosse/www-dev/docs/developer-info.md

     * Install the [BE Media from Production plugin](https://wordpress.org/plugins/be-media-from-production/) with `wp plugin install be-media-from-production` which will use media from the production site if it doesn't exist on the local machine.
 Make sure you add `define('BE_MEDIA_FROM_PRODUCTION_URL', 'https://www.southlacrosse.org.uk');` to your `wp-config.php` file.
     * You can download the directory with ftp/rsync/scp if you have access
 1. New installations of WordPress may contain extra themes and plugins.
 You may safely delete those, or just leave them.
 1. If you want to run SQL from the command line then you can copy over `mysql-dev.bat` or `mysql-dev` from [bin-local](../bin-local/) into your path, and modify the script to fit your environment.
-You can then run `mysql-dev [sql-file]` from the command line (omitting the sql-file will open up the MySQL client).
+You can then run `mysql-dev [sql-file]` instead of `...\bin\run-sql.sh` (omitting the sql-file will open up the MySQL client).

 You should now be all set up and `https://dev.southlacrosse.org.uk/` will take you to the site.